 Temperature Control

-Whether you find yourself traveling in hot weather or cold weather, if you have single-pane windows, you’re going to feel the heat and the cold coming through.
-In fact, with single pane windows, you’ll almost certainly want some sort of window covering to keep your windows insulated from excessive heat in summer and excessive cold in winter.
+Whether you’re traveling in hot or cold weather, single-pane windows will let you feel the heat and cold coming through.
+In fact, with single-pane windows, you’ll almost certainly want some sort of window covering to keep your windows insulated from excessive heat in summer and excessive cold in winter.

 Noise Reduction